xy1718/muLabsDAO/_docs/our-visions.md

 muLabsDAO itself is just a platform and doesn't have a Vision (with a Big V).
 However, many of the *people* at muLabsDAO do have a vision.
 Here are the most widely shared visions:

+**Vision 0:  "...a future where brain data is decentralized and democratized for everyone to participate and get rewarded for it by letting the users create, own and monetize their bio-data through the use of our framework and blockchain technology."**

 **Vision 1: "Build amazings neurofeedback sessions for everybody"**

-**Vision 2: "Develop software and hardware solutions to assurance the ownership of the biodata of everybody"**
+**Vision 2: "Develop software and hardware solutions to assurance the ownership of the biodata to everybody"**

 **Vision 3: "Use exponential technologies to improve the intelligence, logenvity and hapiness for everybody"**